arthurpolice/arthurpolice/README.md

 Full Stack Web Developer
 -------------------------------

-Lawyer turned developer, enjoying the pleasure of being a modern age artisan.

 *   ✉️  You can contact me at [arthurpolice1@gmail.com](mailto:arthurpolice1@gmail.com)
 *   🚀  I'm currently working on Freelancing.